-The same approach also reproduces $\sigma_{1}(\omega)$ at 40~K ($\Delta = 8.2$~meV, $T/T_{c} = 0.96$) and 50~K ($\Delta = 8.0$~meV, $T/T_{c} = 0.97$), as shown by the dashed lines in Fig.~\ref{PTD}(e).
-These results lend credence to the precursor scenario.
-Note: a recent pump-probe study reported a pseudogap below $T^{\ast} \simeq 50$~K associated with a precursor of superconductivity~\cite{Zhang2021arXiv}.
+The same approach also reproduces $\sigma_{1}(\omega)$ at 40~K ($\Delta = 8.2$~meV, $T/T_{c} = 0.96$) and 50~K ($\Delta = 8.0$~meV, $T/T_{c} = 0.97$), as shown by the dashed lines in Fig.~\ref{PMBTD}(a).
+Figure~\ref{PMBTD}(e) plots the $T$ dependence of the SC gap (red solid circles) and the pseudogap (blue open circles) extracted from the Mattis-Bardeen fit.
+The SC gap barely changes with $T$, deviating from the BCS mean-field theory (dashed line) in the vicinity of $T_{c}$, which is consistent with ARPES measurements~\cite{Wu2020PRB} and resembles the behavior of the large gap in \BKFAx~\cite{Ding2008EPL,Dai2013EPL}.
+Above $T_c$, the SC gap evolves into the pseudogap which has a similar value and disappears at $T^{\ast}\simeq75$~K. The fact that the pseudogap feature in $\sigma_{1}(\omega)$ can be described by the Mattis-Bardeen profile not only lends credence to the precursor scenario, but also implies the existence of superfluid weight below $T^{\ast}$.
+From the viewpoint of the sum rule~\cite{Tinkham1959PRL,Ferrell1958PR}, the presence of superfluid weight which lies at zero frequency is compatible with the loss of finite-frequency spectral weight induced by the opening of the pseudogap as observed in Fig.~\ref{PTD}(c).
+The superfluid plasma frequency $\omega_{\text{ps}}$ ($\omega^2_{\text{ps}}=Z_{0}N_{s}/\pi^2$ where $N_{s}$ is the superfluid weight) can be determined from the imaginary part of the optical conductivity $\sigma_{2}(\omega)$ or the missing area in $\sigma_{1}(\omega)$ due to the formation of SC condensate (see Supplementary Material~\cite{SuppMat} and Refs.~\cite{Tinkham1959PRL,Ferrell1958PR,Dordevic2002PRB,Zimmers2004PRB,Uykur2014PRL,Lee2017JPSJ}).
+Figure~\ref{PMBTD}(f) displays the $T$ dependence of $\omega^2_{\text{ps}}$ determined from $\sigma_{2}(\omega)$ (red diamonds) and from the missing area in $\sigma_{1}(\omega)$ (blue circles), which in general agrees with the calculation (dashed line) assuming an $s$-wave gap with $\Delta$ = 8.7~meV.
+Interestingly, a non-zero $\omega^2_{\text{ps}}$ is obtained between $T_{c}$ and $T^{\ast}$, indicating the emergence of precursor superconductivity below $T^{\ast}$.
+Such a precursor superconducting state has been observed in cuprates far above $T_{c}$ but below the pseudogap temperature~\cite{Dubroka2011PRL,Uykur2014PRL,Lee2017JPSJ}.
+Furthermore, a recent pump-probe study reported a pseudogap below $T^{\ast} \simeq 50$~K associated with a precursor of superconductivity~\cite{Zhang2022SCPMA}.